Switchful Logo

 Switchful article generic thumbnail

 Our choice for the best satellite internet provider is Viasat.
 It’s one of only two satellite internet providers that offers service nearly everywhere in the US.
-And it’s the better choice because it offers plans with higher speeds and more high-speed data.
+It's a fantastic satellite internet choice because Viasat offers plans with high speeds and lots of high-speed data.
 If you're looking for more providers that serve remote areas, check out our

 Is satellite internet better than fixed wireless?